Ayumi Lotus brand logo for natural skincare

 What is Camphor Oil

-People often identify Camphor essential oil or cinnamomum camphora by its strong and distinctive fragrance.
-It is a natural terpene that people often use as a core ingredient in many beauty and health products like creams, lotions and ointments.
-Moreover, this essential oil is made by extracting the oil found naturally in the wood of camphor trees.
+People often identify Camphor essential oil (Cinnamomum camphora) by its strong, distinctive fragrance.
+It is a natural terpene that people often use as a core ingredient in beauty and health products such as creams, lotions, and ointments.
+Moreover, this essential oil is produced by extracting the oil naturally found in the wood of camphor trees.
 People use steam distillation to extract and processed the oil.
 Interestingly, this oil can only be found and extracted from trees that are over 50 years old.
 This is because only a 50-year-old camphor tree can produce the core compound found in this essential oil.
-Furthermore, camphor oil is renowned for its abilities to reduce skin redness and itchiness and its incredible inflammatory properties.
+Furthermore, camphor oil is renowned for its abilities to reduce skin redness and itchiness and its incredible anti-inflammatory properties.
 Your skin easily absorbs camphor oil.
 People use it topically for its antibacterial, anti-inflammatory and antifungal properties.
-When used topically it leaves a lasting cool sensation that reduces skin itchiness, irritation and inflammation.
-People also use it on their hair as a means to strengthen hair roots, improve your overall hair health and boost hair growth.
-When used on your scalp, it also improves your scalp health by improving your scalps blood circulation.
+When used topically, it leaves a cooling sensation that reduces skin itchiness, irritation, and inflammation.
+People also use it on their hair to strengthen hair roots, improve overall hair health, and boost hair growth.
+When used on your scalp, it also improves your scalp's health by improving your scalp's blood circulation.

 How Camphor Essential Oil Actually Works

 Camphor essential oil has a strong aroma and produces a cooling sensation on the skin.
-The oil molecules are able to directly interact with the minuscule nerve endings in both the skin and scalp.
-That’s what is underlying that familiar feeling of coolness, heat and then coolness anymore in the skin, which also leads to increased blood flow.
-And better circulation means more oxygen and nutrients to the skin and hair follicles.
-At the same time it relieves itching, burning, redness and pain, and this quickly subsides after treatment.
-That’s one of the reasons why camphor benefits are so — you’ll see changes very soon after application.
+The oil molecules can directly interact with the minuscule nerve endings in both the skin and the scalp.
+That’s what underlies the familiar feeling of coolness, heat, and then coolness again in the skin, which also increases blood flow.
+And better circulation means more oxygen and nutrients reach the skin and hair follicles.
+At the same time, it relieves itching, burning, redness , and pain, and these symptoms quickly subside after treatment.
+That’s one of the reasons camphor benefits are so—you’ll see changes very soon after application.
 Camphor is also antibacterial and antifungal in nature.
 It inhibits the growth of bacteria and fungi on the skin and scalp, so your skin heals faster and your skin barrier is healthier.

 Camphor Oil Benefits for Skin & Hair